 This applesauce has zero Weight Watchers points per serving so enjoy to satisfaction.

 Our family loves this applesauce recipe.
 In the fall, we head out to a local farm and buy bushels of apples.
-When we get home, the applesauce making begins.
+When we get home, the applesauce making begins, along with making several batches of this healthier apple crisp.

 We eat plenty of it straight.
 If you haven’t had fresh applesauce, trust me that it’s nothing like the jars you buy at the store.
 It tastes like a warm bowl of apple pie.